nvim-flutter/flutter-tools.nvim/README.md

 Build flutter and dart applications in neovim using the native lsp.

-**Status: Alpha**

 #### NOTE:

-I plan to try and keep things _relatively_ stable but ultimately there might still need to be some breaking changes while I flesh out some of the functionality.
+This plugin is under active development.
+I plan to try and keep things _relatively_ stable but ultimately there might still need to be some breaking changes.

 # Inspiration